 - a.
 The Faculty consists of the President, the Provost, Deans, all full professors, associate professors, assistant professors, instructors, and librarians and administrators holding faculty status. - b.
 Voting Members of the Faculty shall be those members of the faculty with tenure or with full-time tenure track appointments, full-time fixed term (12.07) faculty, and faculty with full-time appointments at the rank of instructor. - c.
-Associate Members of the Faculty shall be those members of the faculty with parttime and/or non-tenure track appointments.
+Associate Members of the Faculty shall be those members of the faculty with part-time and/or non-tenure track appointments.
 An associate member shall have all membership privileges except those of voting and the right to serve in the Faculty Senate; however, an associate faculty member with a full-time appointment may vote as of the beginning of the second consecutive year of full-time service.
-This faculty member, however, may not vote on issues pertaining to Promotion and Tenure, University-wide issues, or serve on the Faculty Senate.
-Associate faculty members with full-time appointments should also consult the Faculty Handbook for other limitations on their voting rights.
+This faculty member, however, may not vote on issues pertaining to Promotion and Tenure, University-wide issues, or serve on the d.

-d.
 Emeritus Members of the Faculty shall be those members of the faculty with emeritus status; they shall have the same privileges as associate members.